Falkirks/icics-rooms/README.md

 # icics-rooms
 Node library for finding available rooms at ICICS UBC.
+It can only list the bookings for today, because accessing the full calender requires authentication and that is a mess to deal with.

 ## Installation